Jem Ferrer

-Jamenea "Jem" Ferrer is a Filipina volleyball player.
+Jamenea "Jem" Ferrer is a Filipino professional volleyball player who last played as a setter for the Choco Mucho Flying Titans of the Premier Volleyball League (PVL)..
 She was a 3-time UAAP best setter awardee while playing for the Ateneo university Lady Eagles volleyball team.
 She was a member of Fab 5 together with Dzi Gervacio, Fille Cainglet–Cayetano, Gretchen Ho and A Nacachi.

+Early life

+Jamenea Ferrer was born on December 12, 1991 in Manila, Philippines.

 Career

+Collegiate

 Ferrer won the UAAP Best Setter awards three times when she won the award in the 2009-2010 Season 72, 2010-2011 Season 73 and the 2012-2013 Season 75.
 She was the 2011 Shakey's V-League Season 8 1st Conference Finals Most Valuable Player, after guiding her team to the league championship.

+Club

+Smart–Maynilad

+Ferrer played for the Smart–Maynilad Net Spikers in the Shakey's V-League.
+The team finished second place in the 2013 Open Conference.

+PLDT

-She began her professional career in the Philippine Super Liga, where she was the fifth overall draft pick for the PLDT Home TVolution Power Attackers.
+Ferrer later joined the Philippine Super Liga, where she was the fifth overall draft pick for the PLDT Home TVolution Power Attackers.
 She played for the Shakey's V-League sister team - the PLDT Home Telpad Turbo Boosters.

+BaliPure

+The BaliPure Purest Water Defenders took in Ferrer from PLDT for the 2016 Open Conference.